Date enacted or revised:

 Academic Program Assessment

 Annual academic program assessment reports should be completed in the Xitracs Portal by September 15 for the previous academic year.
-Upon review and approval by all department heads, deans, and the provost and vice president for academic affairs and enrollment management, IRE will post these reports on the MyMcNeese Portal.
+Upon review and approval by all department heads, deans, and the provost and vice president for academic affairs and enrollment management, IRE will post these reports on their Assessment Reports web page.

 Unit assessment requires academic department heads and unit heads to determine appropriate performance objectives.
 These objectives should relate directly to the institutional mission as well as the mission of the respective unit.

-Annual unit assessment reports should be completed in the Xitracs Portal by July 15 for the previous year.
-Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on the MyMcNeese Portal.
+Annual unit assessment reports for the previous year should be completed in the Xitracs Portal by July 15 for non-academic units and September 15 for academic units.
+Upon review and approval by the appropriate supervisor(s) and vice president, IRE will post these reports on their Assessment Reports web page.

 General Education Assessment

 The General Education Assessment Council (GEAC) is responsible for ongoing review of the General Education Core Curriculum and related outcomes assessment.
 All courses in the General Education Core Curriculum must assess the learning competency of the area to which it is assigned (i.e., English Composition, Mathematics/Analytical Reasoning, Natural Sciences, Humanities, Fine Arts, or Social/Behavioral Sciences).

 At the end of each semester, department heads or program coordinators responsible for general education courses must complete the General Education and QEP Course Section Summary Form.
 A representative sample of student artifacts (10% of the total enrollment in the course) should be uploaded to the course section summary form for courses in the English Composition, Humanities, Fine Arts, and Social/Behavioral Sciences areas.